burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 **4. Other ways**

 Create a temporary object and transfer the temporary object into a function by reference.
 Temporary objects can also be useful in situations for moving load from loop invariant code.
-This is considered bad practice.
+However, this is considered bad practice from code writing side.

 **5. About MSVC**